pandakayak/AutoML_Tables_v2/README.md

 ## The Dataset

 reference code: <br/>
-*dataset.py* --- A Python Scripts, aim to import training dataset to AutoML Tables.
+*dataset.py* --- A Python Scripts, used to import training dataset to AutoML Tables, set target column, etc

 ### Create an empty AutoML Dataset
 ```bash